Food Processing Technician (Optional Co-op)

 - No loose coats or clothing items, no hoodies

 - No rings, bracelets, earrings, necklaces, watches or loose jewelry of any kind or any material.

-Students are required to comply with all additional safety and access requirements, protocols and rules that are communicated by faculty, staff and campus signage for the protection of persons and property.
+Students are required to comply with all additional safety and access requirements, protocols and rules that are communicated by faculty or, staff and campus signage for the protection of persons and property.
 Faculty and staff will monitor the student's compliance with college and class-specific safety requirements and may restrict access to the shops if safety policy and requirements are not followed.

 Use of Electronic Devices in Classrooms and Labs

 Electronic devices may be used for learning or instructional purposes in classrooms, shops and labs.
 Professors or technologists may request devices to be put away when a safety issue or distraction occurs in the classroom or lab.
 Devices used for accommodations are always welcome.
 Unauthorized devices in a testing situation will result in an academic offence and a mark of zero.

 Student Protection Acknowledgement

 A Student Protection Acknowledgement confirmation pop-up will appear when a student logs into the Student Portal on a yearly basis.
 This will direct students to policies and procedures relevant to their academic responsibilities.
 All Conestoga College wide academic policies and procedures are listed on the college website under "About Conestoga", "Policies and Procedures".Students are advised to review and comply with all policies and procedures, including the following: